ObsydianX/scrivus/README.md

 ### Editor

 The Editor workspace is the main drafting surface.
-It pairs the binder, scene tabs, formatting toolbar, manuscript editor, inspector, scene metadata, spellcheck, and optional lore-link highlights.
+It pairs the binder, scene tabs, formatting toolbar, manuscript editor, inspector, scene metadata, spellcheck, writing goals, and optional lore-link highlights.

+Scene navigation buttons move through manuscript order without leaving the keyboard-heavy drafting flow.
+Focus mode hides the outer app chrome while keeping the draft tabs, editor toolbar, and status bar available.
+Scrivus also remembers the last opened scene and active draft tab when a project is reopened.

 ![Editor with binder and inspector](docs/screenshots/editor-full.png)

 When a scene has multiple draft tabs, the Editor can open a read-only split-view reference pane.
 This lets you edit the active draft while viewing another draft below it, with comment highlights available as hover previews.

+Selected editor text can be linked to existing Lore Book entries or used to create a new Lore Book entry through the context menu.
+When lore links are enabled, matching entry names and keywords are highlighted in the manuscript.

 ![Editor split-view reference pane](docs/screenshots/split-view.png)